Both Members of This Club

-Both Members of This Club is an oil painting by George Bellows.
-It hangs in the National Gallery of Art in Washington DC.
+Both Members of This Club is an oil painting on canvas by the American artist George Bellows.
+It hangs in the National Gallery of Art, in Washington DC.
 It dates to 1909 and measures 115 × 160.5 cm.

 The Gallery writes, Both Members of This Club was inspired by the fights Bellows attended at Tom Sharkey's Athletic Club in New York.
 At the time, public boxing matches were illegal in the city.
 Private organizations like Sharkey's made prospective fighters temporary members of the "club" on the night of the event to circumvent the law."